MP Estate Planning UK

 Why does HMRC want detailed information about trusts?

-How do I identify the type of arrangement before calculating liabilities?
+How do I identify the type of trust before calculating liabilities?

-How do I register the arrangement with HMRC?
+How do I register the trust with HMRC?

 How do trustees obtain a UTR and enable filing and payments?